rpgreview/papersandpaychecks/pnp.md

 Cecil Adams, The Straight Dope. http://www.straightdope.com/

+Drinking rules were assisted by the Australian Government Department of Health "The Australian Standard Drink", 2012, and RuneQuest Vikings (1985)

 Drowning and Suffocation rules were assisted by: Molecular Products Technical Article, "A Guide to Breathing Rates in Confined Environments", (undated)., and Geo Stone, "Suicide and Attempted Suicide", 1999.

 ## 6.2 Charts and Tables